nickphayes/nickphayes.github.io/_posts/2024-10-19-intuitions.md

 ---
 ### Introduction
-Training a modern ML model[^a] typically involves four main components: a model architecture, a loss function, an optimizer, and a dataset.
+Training a modern deep learning model[^a] typically involves four main components: a model architecture, a loss function, an optimizer, and a dataset.
 A few quick points:
-1. Parameters are what a machine actually learns.
+1. Parameters are what a machine is learning in "machine learning".
 2. Model architectures control how parameters interact with one another.
 3. Loss functions define how we evaluate model performance on our objective.
 4. Optimizers control how we update the parameters in response to loss function feedback.
 5. Our target behavior (i.e. objective) and data inform the design of each of the above.

-This post is focused on **model architectures**---specifically, developing mathematical intuitions for modern model architectures.
+This post is focused on **model architectures**---specifically, developing mathematical intuitions for modern deep learning.
 Below, I
 mathematically formulate increasingly complex models, starting with linear regression and building to today's transformer-based paradigm.

 **Note**: *this post is not exhaustive.* I have identified what I understand to be the main paradigms contributing to current, transformer-based approaches.
-Notable exclusions from the zoo of ML models include SVMs, RNNs, LSTMs, RL methods, Bayesian models, GANs, VAEs, and KANs.
+Notable exclusions from the zoo of ML models include SVMs, RNNs, LSTMs[^f], RL methods, Bayesian models, GANs, VAEs, and KANs.

 For any questions regarding notation, please see the [notation](#notation) section at the bottom.